 Starts a Node.js local development server.
 See API Proxying For Dev for more details.

-While developing with Dev Server you will have:
+While developing with the Dev Server you will have:

-- Ability to develop on phone with Quasar Play App
+- The ability to develop on your phone with Quasar Play App

-- Webbpack + vue-loader for single file Vue components
+- The Webbpack + vue-loader for single file Vue components

 - State preserving hot-reload